ad4mh07/double_pendulum/README.md

   physics: contains the system of differential equations used in double_pendulum

 visualisations:
-  angles: plots the angles of both pivots over time
+  angles: plots the angles and / or angular velocities of both pivots over time
   animate: creates an animation of the pendulum
   energy: plots the different energy stores over time
   lyapunov: explores the degree of chaos using Lyapunov exponent estimation
-  omegas: plots the angular velocities of both pivots over time
   phase_portrait: plots phase portraits (plots the theta values against the omega values)
   poincare: performs Poincarè analysis to simplify the system (plots the angle and angular velocity of the end mass every time the first bar / pivot points vertically downwards)
   trajectory: plots the path of the end mass